osm-without-borders/cosmogony/README.md

 - #### Run

 You can now grab some OSM pbf and extract your geographic zones:
-`cargo run --release -- -i /path/to/your/file.osm.pbf`
+`cargo run --release -- generate -i /path/to/your/file.osm.pbf`

 Check out cosmogony help for more options:
 `cargo run --release -- -h`